-Furthermore, knackered driveshaft gaiters, or ‘boots’ as they’re otherwise known are an MOT failure.
-So, to avoid being caught out by the MOT man, how do you check the condition of these vital little bits of rubber?
+Furthermore, worn driveshaft gaiters, or ‘boots’ as they’re otherwise known, are an MOT failure.
+So how do you check the condition of these vital little bits of rubber?

 The wheel hub and the inner arch are probably going to be thick with road dirt and filth.
-You can’t inspect anything in that, so give it a wash out.
+You can’t inspect anything in that, so take a brush to it.

 For the outer gaiters, turn the steering full lock, which will give you better access to get your head behind the wheel hub where you’ll be able to see the gaiter.

 Gaiters are held in place by circular clips, either metal or plastic.
 Check these first.
 If they’re still present, correct and tight that’s good.
 If they’re missing, you may well have dirt within the gaiter.
 Replace a missing tie asap, but not before pulling the gaiter back to check there’s nothing in there but grease.

 At the inner, gearbox, end check for any signs of grease leaking out.
 Again, check the ties and that they’re holding the gaiter tight and in place.

 The gaiters are rubber, and rubber is pliable.
 So get in there, pull them, twist them, pull them apart and look into the crevices.
 Look for any signs of cracking or cracked rubber, look for splits and cracks.
 You won’t see these in situ - you need to get your hands on the gaiters.

 7) Clean, road test, repeat